 A gap in employment can happen for numerous reasons: getting laid off, starting a family, or dealing with a health issue, to name a few.
 While unexplained or repeat employment gaps can be cause for concern, there are also situations where a break in your resume is perfectly reasonable.
-The key is being able to give a logical and succinct explanation for it.
+The key is giving a logical and succinct explanation for it.

 We’ll cover how to explain a gap in employment during a job interview and share some sample answers you can use when a hiring manager asks about it.